Cómo Ver PDF en .NET MAUI (Tutorial Paso a Paso)

 Para integrar un visor de PDF en una aplicación .NET MAUI, puede usar IronPDF para manejar el renderizado y visualización de archivos PDF.
 IronPDF le permite renderizar PDFs desde URLs, cadenas HTML y archivos HTML, que luego se pueden guardar y mostrar utilizando varias herramientas de visualización de PDF dentro de .NET MAUI.

-Configurar IronPDF para .NET MAUI implica instalar el paquete IronPDF a través del Administrador de Paquetes NuGet en Visual Studio, configurar su proyecto para manejar el renderizado de PDF y usar los métodos de IronPDF para convertir HTML, URLs o archivos HTML en documentos PDF.
+Configurar IronPDF for .NET MAUI implica instalar el paquete IronPDF a través del Administrador de Paquetes NuGet en Visual Studio, configurar su proyecto para manejar el renderizado de PDF y usar los métodos de IronPDF para convertir HTML, URLs o archivos HTML en documentos PDF.

 ¿Cómo puedo asegurarme de que mi diseño de PDF se conserve en .NET MAUI?